dougnoel/sentinel/README.md

 # Sentinel - Selenium Automation Framework in Java

 A Selenium framework that implements the [Page Object Model](http://cheezyworld.com/2010/11/09/ui-tests-not-brittle/) (POM) using [Object Oriented Programming](https://en.wikipedia.org/wiki/Object-oriented_programming) (OOP) concepts.
-It abstracts out most of the complexity of Selenium to allow users to focus on automating tests and not spend time dealing with the technical details of implementing an automation framework.
+It abstracts out most of the complexity of Selenium to allow users to focus on automating tests and not spend time dealing with the technical details of implementing an automation framework, so that automated tests can be written in a non-technical way in the same amount of time as manual tests can be executed.

 ## Quickstart
 For those wanting to go crazy without reading lots of docs, get the [sentinel.example Project](https://github.com/dougnoel/sentinel.example), and checkout the [Sentinel Javadocs](https://dougnoel.github.io/sentinel/), especially the steps package.
 Sentinel is intended to be included in your test automation and used as a jar file.
 If you are writing tests, you should **NOT** be modifying the Sentinel code itself.